jspotten/cs324-labs/10-lab-proxy-threadpool/README.md

 # Overview

-A Web proxy is a program that acts as a intermediary between an HTTP client (i.e., a Web browser) and an HTTP server.
+An HTTP proxy is a program that acts as a intermediary between an HTTP client (i.e., a Web browser) and an HTTP server.
 Instead of requesting a resource directly from the HTTP server, the HTTP client contacts the proxy server, which forwards the request on to the HTTP server.
 When the HTTP server replies